Dear Camp Weaver Families,

 Our traditional cancellation policy is in effect (please see Registration Terms Below).
 Overnight camp sessions may be cancelled up to 2 weeks before the session start date, receiving a full refund of fees.
 Day Camp cancellation policy remains the same, deposits are non refundable or transferrable.

-- After May 1st COVID-19 policy will go into effect.
-All cancellations must be emailed to the camp office at firstname.lastname@example.org Confirmation will be sent to you by email.
-If you do not receive a confirmation of cancellation, Camp has not received your cancellation notice.
+- All cancellations must be emailed to the camp office at email@example.com Confirmation will be sent to you by email.
+If you do not receive a confirmation of cancellation, our camp office has not received your cancellation notice.

-- Deposits are totally non refundable and non transferable for any reason.
+- Day Camp Deposits are totally non refundable and non transferable for any reason up.

-- Balance of camp fees are due at least 3 weeks prior to beginning of each camp session.
+- Balance of camp fees and forms are due at least 2 weeks prior to beginning of each camp session.

 - You may make payments of any amount from now until 2 weeks before the start of your camp session.